tm-nidheesh/Email-SMS-spam-classifier/README.md

 # Email-SMS-spam-classifier
-A complete end to end project on spam classifier.
+A complete end to end NLP binary class classification project to classify messages as spam or ham.